Harvest Preserve is a non-profit spiritual sanctuary in Iowa City, Iowa, that includes a Sacred Stone Circle of prehistoric standing stones.

-There’s a certain sense of irony in my discovery of this place.
-I’ve traveled many thousands of miles across the world to see a multitude of holy sites, but here, all along, was a perfectly wonderful place just a short distance from my home in Iowa City.
+There’s a certain irony in my discovery of this place.
+I’ve traveled many thousands of miles across the world to research and write about spiritual destinations, but here, all along, was a perfectly wonderful place just a short distance from my home in Iowa City.
 Over the years I’ve biked and driven by it dozens of times without realizing it was there.
 And in a final piece of irony, it took my friends Annechien and Hanno visiting from Amsterdam for me to discover it (many thanks to Jody and Ron, too, for taking us there on a windswept and rainy April afternoon).

 The story of these sacred stones in the middle of Iowa begins on the small island of Flores in Indonesia.
 Little is known of their origin or purpose, except that they were quarried with stone chisels at least 4,000 years ago and were at one time arranged in a circle.
 In 2001 the residents of the island decided to get rid of them, prompted by the Taliban’s destruction of the Bamiyan Buddhas of Afghanistan (although the island of Flores is primarily Christian, at the time there was a let’s-get-rid-of-all-pagan-monuments mood in the air).